 Richard Fortin is a co-founder and served as Chairman of the Board from 2008 to 2011.
 He joined the company in 1984 and retired as Executive Vice-President and Chief Financial Officer in 2008.
 He spent 13 years at several major financial institutions and was Vice-President of Québec for a Canadian bank wholly-owned by Société Générale (France) before joining Alimentation Couche-Tard.

 Mr. Fortin is a member of the Board of Directors of Transcontinental Inc. where he also serves as Lead Director and Chairman of the Audit Committee and National Bank of Canada where he also serves as Chairman of the Risk Management Committee and member of the Audit Committee.
 Mr. Fortin also served on the board of Rona, Inc. from 2009 to 2013, and on the board of National Bank Life Insurance Company from 2005 to 2018 and as the Chairman of its Audit Committee from 2013 to 2018.
 He has a bachelor of arts in management with a major in finance from Université Laval in Québec City.

 Brian HannaschPresident and Chief Executive Officer

-Ms. Kau is a seasoned retailer and entrepreneur with more than 20 years’ experience in creating customer connections.
-Past investments include the 67 store retail chain of natural supplements and vitamins.
+Mr. Kau is a seasoned retailer and entrepreneur with more than 20 years of experience in creating customer connections.
+Her past investments include Naturiste, a 67-store chain of natural supplements and vitamins.
 As President of Mobilia, a family business, from 1986 to 2011, she focused on building the brand and growing the retail network in Québec and Ontario.